Last Updated on

 I was really lucky with the weather in Bratislava and decided to try out a popsicle place called Marinela I had found on HappyCow.
 While the place was originally listed as being entirely vegan, I found out while I was there that only some of their choices are in fact vegan.
 I opted for the pineapple one, although it was difficult to choose with amazing options like raspberry and mango.

 The flavor was so fresh and natural that I could easily tell that the popsicle was made from pure pineapple.
 I will still say that it was quite expensive which is why I didn’t go back for a second time.
 I would recommend going once if the weather is good though.
+They do have a second location now as well.

 One of the highlights of my trip to Bratislava was a fully vegan and zero waste bakery and shop called U Dobrožrúta.
 The concept is so wonderful because while I do agree that our problematic system itself needs to be changed, I still think being part of the solution requires making personal changes as well.